adityapawar1123/The-Perfect-Guess-Game--Python-Project/README.md

 📁 game_icon/ → Window/taskbar icons
 📄 ThePerfectGuess.exe → Main executable (in release build)

+🛡️ IMPORTANT (For First-Time Launch):
+When you run the game for the first time, Windows might show a "Windows protected your PC" warning.
+Don’t worry — this is a common thing for indie games without a verified certificate.
+👉 Click **“More Info”** → **“Run Anyway”** to start the game.

 👨‍💻 Made By One Dev
 • Code: 100% original Python
 • Art: Pixel-by-pixel in Aseprite